Discover more from Tech World With Milan Newsletter

 9. Programming Pearls

 The book represents one of the most influential books that help a person to think as a programmer.
 Every concept in the book is covered with practical problems and various solutions.
-The book challenge reader to understand the core concepts in memory, CPU, and algorithms and gradually increment difficulties rather than answering right away.
-“Programming Pearls” is a bit different book than others in this list and it represents a solid way to teach problems of data structures and algorithms, especially, searching, sorting, etc.
+The book challenges readers to understand the core concepts in memory, CPU, and algorithms and gradually increment difficulties rather than answering immediately.
+“Programming Pearls” is a bit different from the others in this list, and it represents a solid way to teach problems of data structures and algorithms, especially searching, sorting, etc.

 10. Patterns of Enterprise Application Architecture